 (5) Where in any of the Schedules a separate amount is not specified in relation to preparation or getting up for the court appearance, two thirds of those fees shall be applied to preparation or getting up.

-[Rule 10 amended in Gazette 30 Oct 1992 p.
+[Rule 10 amended: Gazette 30 Oct 1992 p.
 5334.]

 11. Fees for services in respect of more than one defendant